null

 Buying a new sitar

 Many things go into making a good sitar.
-The quality of the materials: the wood for the face and neck, the gourd for the body and the bone for the bridge are all important.
+The quality of the materials: the wood for the face and neck, the gourd for the body and the material for the bridges and nuts are all important.
 More important is the skill with which they are all put together.
 Most of the best instrument makers are small, family operations.
 The knowledge and tricks of the trade are passed from generation to generation or a few chosen workers.
-(We see this with sarodes, too.
-Many craftsmen try to make copies of a Hemen sarode, but none sound like a Hemen sarode.)
 You will pay more for a sitar from a well-known maker.
 Yet you are assured of a certain quality and resale value.

 Naturally then, the pedigree of the instrument is important.
 Below are brief biographies and descriptions of the makers we deal with.
 There are thousands of sitar makers all over India.
 Certainly some that we have never heard of are capable of making a great sitar.
 This is simply a crystallization of what we have learned in 40 years of importing, selling, playing and talking with professional players in India and the U.S. We have no exclusive arrangement with any maker nor a vested interest in pushing one over another.
 All feedback is welcome.